jeremytammik/tbc/a/1971_unit_test.md

 </center>

-In the image, the `Material` id is `4`. by this integer number I can query in the fabrication configuration to get further info about the fabrication material like it's name, the group name to which it belongs, etc.
+In the image, the `Material` id is `4`. by this integer number I can query in the fabrication configuration to get further info about the fabrication material like its name, the group name to which it belongs, etc.

 Currently, I'm only able to get these material ids (not Revit Materials) from the placed fabrication instances only, I wanted to know if there is a way to get all the possible fabrication material ids without placing any `FabricationPart` instance.

-**Answer:** I aksed the development team for you, and they say:
+**Answer:** I asked the development team for you, and they say:

 Unfortunately, the only way is to get the property from the existing elements.